 DISTRICT GOVERNANCE AND STAFFING:

 Fire District 5 is administered by a Board of Fire Commissioners- three elected officials for six-year terms on a staggered schedule (every two years).
 The Board appoints the Fire Chief (a full-time career position) who manages the day-to-day operations of the district.
 The Fire Chief appoints the staff of officers for the fire district, some of which are full-time and some are volunteer.
-Currently, there are 2 full-time career officers, (Captain & Training Lieutenant), one career LT/Paramedic, one full-time Administration Assistant, 6 part-time resident-firefighters, twenty five part-time volunteer firefighters, and three support service members.
+Currently, there are 3 full-time career officers, an Assistant Chief , two career LT/Paramedics, one full-time Administration Assistant, 6 part-time resident-firefighters, twenty part-time volunteer firefighters, and three support service members.